qbdrops/wizard_nodejs_demo/README.md

 ```
 This will start to send deposit light transaction to server synchronously.

-After run this file, you can check your balance on sidechain.
+After run this file, you can check your balance on booster.

 ```
 $ curl -G http://localhost:3003/balance/'your signer address without 0x prefixed'